 He shared his thoughts on the future of science in his 2011 book, From Here to Infinity.
 His longtime concern with ethical issues in science, as well as his exploration of the anthropic principle, led to his being awarded the Templeton Prize in 2011, for “affirming life’s spiritual dimension… through insight, discovery or practical works.”
 Although Lord Rees holds no religious views per se, he has long encouraged respect for religious points of view.

 His concern with the impact of human activity on climate and environment, as well as the risks posed by the misuse of artificial intelligence and other information technology, led him to co-found, in 2012, the Centre for the Study of Existential Risk, an interdisciplinary center “dedicated to the study and mitigation of risks that could lead to human extinction or civilizational collapse.”
 The Centre, based at Cambridge University, seeks “to foster a global community of academics, technologists, and policy-makers working to safeguard humanity.”
 In 2015, he co-authored the founding report of the Global Apollo Programme, which calls for developed nations to commit to coordinated research to make carbon-free power generation more affordable than coal-burning electricity by the year 2025.
-His latest book, On the Future: Prospects for Humanity, is scheduled for publication in October 2018.
+His latest book, On the Future: Prospects for Humanity, was published in October 2018.

 One of the world’s leading cosmologists, Lord Rees is renowned for his pioneering work on galaxy formation, quasars, black holes and the origin of the universe.
 His early study of the distribution of quasars helped to discredit the formerly accepted “steady-state” theory of the evolution of the universe.
 His work has provided precious insight into the infancy of the universe, the so-called “dark ages” immediately following the Big Bang.